Wayfear/Wayfear.github.io/_pages/services.md

 ## Academic Services

 #### PC Member
+- ICML 2022 Workshop on Interpretable Machine Learning in Healthcare
 - ICML 2021 Workshop on Interpretable Machine Learning in Healthcare
 - ICCV 2021 Workshop on Computer Vision for Automated Medical Diagnosis